Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

 </figure>

 Now let’s talk about counter measurements.
-When Kocher announced the attack to the cipherpunks mailing list there was kind of discussion about it.
-Here is a message (see ) from there that was sent by Ron Riverst.
-He was replying to William Simpson, who was the author of Photuris which is related to the IPsec protocol and was used for kits change in the IP protocol.
+When Kocher announced the attack to the cypherpunks mailing list there was kind of discussion about it.
+Here is a message (see ) from there that was sent by Ron Rivest.
+He was replying to William Simpson, who was the author of Photuris which is related to the IPsec protocol and was used for key exchange in the IP protocol.

 <figure>
 <img src="images/paul.png" id="fig:paul" alt="The message." /><figcaption aria-hidden="true">The message.</figcaption>